 PROCEDURES:

 This document provides an outline of the process that will be used by the Division to develop proposals for new or revised Permissible Exposure Limits (PELs).
 Primarily a two three part advisory committee process is used to assist Division staff in developing rulemaking proposals to add new substances or revise existing substances listed in Section 5155, Airborne Contaminants.
 A technical expert advisory committee (TEAC) will be used to review the scientific literature and recommend a new or revised airborne concentration or Permissible Exposure Limit PEL to protect the health of employees.
 The recommended PEL from that technical expert advisory committee will then be considered by a second feasibility and reasonableness advisory committee (FRAC) that will evaluate the technical and economic feasibility issues for each recommended PEL.
-Where there are highly sensitive, controversial, or complex issues unique to the substance such as technical and/or economic feasibility, an additional or separate advisory committee process shall be used.
 The selection of substances, composition and procedures of all these advisory committees should adhere to the following three steps to ensure that the resulting rulemaking will be reasonable and effectively protect California employees:

 I. Selection of substances for review that includes an initial advisory meeting